Hamidatmohd/Group-9-Python-Console-Project/README.md

 ## Code Explanation
 - The 'tripInformation' class comprises methods for retrieving general country information, weather, and news data.
-- The `main` function:(tripInformation, trip.getGeneralInfo, trip.getNewsInfo,
+- The `main` function:(trip.getGeneralInfo, trip.getNewsInfo,
-trip.getWeatherInfo) serves as the application's entry point, where users can input the country name, and the app retrieves and displays the country information, weather forecast, and news articles.
+trip.getWeatherInfo) serves as the application's entry point, where users can input the country name, and the app retrieves and displays the country information, news articles and weather forecast
 - For a detailed explanation, check the comments in the Python script.

 ## File Output